Pushkin's Poems, Home Page, English Translation of Pushkin on the web, including Eugene Onegin

 Whom has your verse created goddess?

-My friends, No one!
+My friends, no one!
 Really and truly

 The pangs of love, wild and unruly